What is Plus One?

 How it works

-Following an application and selection process, a cohort of 10 individual charity leaders will be confirmed to participate in a 12-month program of activities between August 2019 and August 2020.
+Following an application and selection process, a cohort of 10 individual charity leaders are confirmed to participate in a 12-month program of activities.
+In our inagural year, the program was launched in August 2019 and will end at the end of August 2020.
 This period will be followed by four months of post-program evaluation activity.

 The program offers a mix of face-to-face and digital learning opportunities, plus formal coaching.
-In addition, some of Plus One’s corporate partners will offer charity-sector specific training, some of which will be open not just to cohort members, but to everyone who applies to be part of the program.
+In addition, some of Plus One’s corporate partners have offered charity-sector specific training, some of which are open not just to cohort members, but to everyone who applied to be part of the program.

-For the first cohort, all face-to-face opportunities will take place in the Sydney Metro area and applicants will have to confirm their ability to attend all activities and otherwise complete the program.
+For the first cohort, all face-to-face opportunities are taking place in the Sydney Metro area and applicants had to confirm their ability to attend all activities and otherwise complete the program.

-Each cohort member will be given the chance to attend four face-to-face development opportunities during the 12 month program.
-Available opportunities will be allocated according to individual development needs, on a best endeavours basis.
+Each cohort member is given the chance to attend four face-to-face development opportunities during the 12 month program.
+Available opportunities are allocated according to individual development needs, on a best endeavours basis.

 It is possible that cohort members may attend four opportunities at four different companies.
 Each of the four opportunities will involve one or more cohort members participating in a development activity hosted by a Plus One corporate partner, at which the cohort member(s) will learn alongside the corporate’s own employees.